Time Crisis II: PlayStation 2 port

 The PlayStation 2 version of the game featured enhanced graphics and additional cutscenes.
 It was packaged with the GunCon 2 lightgun peripheral, although it was also compatible with the GunCon 45.
 When completed enough times, the player could unlock alternative weapons, such as a machine gun or shotgun, and had the option of wielding two lightguns at a time (with combinations of both GunCon 2 and original GunCon possible).
 There is also a Crisis Mission mode, in which the players have to complete and perform various tasks, including a simulated gun duel against Richard Miller, the lead protagonist of the first Time Crisis game.
 Extras also included a clay pigeon shooting mode (including a port of Namco's Shoot Away II light gun clay shooting arcade game), and a virtual port of the mechanical arcade game, Quick & Crash.

+Development

+Time Crisis 2 was first publicly unveiled at the January 1998 Amusement Trades Exhibition International in London.

 Reception

 In Japan, Game Machine listed Time Crisis II on their June 15, 1998 issue as being the second most-successful dedicated arcade game of the week.
 It went on to be the sixth Japanese highest-grossing arcade game of 1999 and 2001 respectively.

 The game was met with positive reviews upon release.
 Edge gave the arcade version the award for 1998 Coin-Op of the Year, above Sega Rally 2 and Get Bass.
 Edge described Time Crisis II's "separate-screen" two-player mode as "one of the most convincing forms of cooperative play ever seen in the arcade".
 AllGame gave it a score of four-and-a-half stars out of five.

 Next Generation reviewed the arcade version and commented: "Not as big a milestone as the first, but definitely a superb game from Namco".
 They were less enthusiastic about the PlayStation 2 conversion, saying that while it was "great for what it is", wasn't as good as other lightgun shooters.

 Metacritic, which assigns a normalised rating in the 0–100 range, calculated an average score of 81 out of 100 ("Favorable") for the PlayStation 2 version, based on reviews from 21 professional critics.
 In Japan, Famitsu scoring Time Crisis II with GunCon 2 bundle a score of 32 out of 40. the PlayStation 2 version of Time Crisis II was a nominee for The Electric Playground's 2001 Blister Awards for "Best Console Shooter Game", but lost to Halo: Combat Evolved.